 - Mayo: acts as a protein treatment

-No one wants a stiff and dull hair just a few days after washing it.
-I had to make do with what I had, at that time.
-So I got a small plastic container, squirted a small portion of my regular conditioner, Shea Moisture Low Porosity Conditioner into it, and mixed it with a teaspoon of raw shea butter and a dime size of Jamaican black castor oil, from Sheth Naturals.
+Using a small container, I pumped a small portion of my regular conditioner, Shea Moisture Low Porosity Conditioner, into it, added a teaspoon of raw Shea butter and a dime size of Sheth Naturals’ Jamaican black castor oil.

-I mixed them into a thick consistency, applied it to each section of the hair, as usual, put on my plastic cap, and waited for a few minutes, i.e., 30-60 before rinsing it out.
-Since it was a trial and error, I was afraid to rinse out my hair, but, I was curious to see if it worked.
+Mixed them into a thick consistency, applied it to each section of the hair, as usual, put on my plastic cap, and waited for a few minutes (30-60 minutes) before rinsing it out.
+A little apprehensive about the outcome, but I finally got the courage to rinse my hair.

-Good gracious, my hair was easy to detangle, and I could feel it was softer than when I use the deep conditioner I bought from the stores.
-Don’t fret when you run out of deep conditioner; you can always use your regular conditioner for deep conditioning but by adding a few more ingredients.
+Don’t fret when you run out of your favorite deep conditioner; you can always use a regular conditioner for deep conditioning but by adding a few more ingredients.

 Have you ever been in an almost similar situation?
-What ingredients worked for you?
+What additions worked for you?